-When it comes to your firm surviving and even growing in these difficult times, the enthusiasm and commitment of your team is paramount.
+When it comes to your firm's survival, and even growth, in these difficult times, the enthusiasm and commitment of your team is paramount.

 If you want your firm to stand out from the competition, you need to have gold standard, exceptional employees.
-But how to achieve this standard from your employees?
+But how will you achieve this in your firm?

-It's the leaders in your firm that dictate the levels of enthusiasm in the team – that’s you!
+It's a firm's leadership that dictate the levels of enthusiasm in the team – and that’s you!

-You want a team that are willing to learn and always have the best interests of your firm at heart.
+You want a team that are willing to learn and that will always have the best interests of your firm at heart.

 Here’s a great story of what can be achieved by an enthusiastic workforce.

-Barron’s Magazines are an ordinary magazine publisher, who publish a monthly magazine, they published their magazine as normal on September 14th, 2001.
+Barron’s Magazines are an ordinary magazine publisher who publish a monthly magazine.
+On 14th September 2001, they published their magazine as normal.

-You’re probably thinking that there is nothing remarkable about this, but consider that their offices had been demolished 3 days earlier on 11th September – their offices were next to the Twin Towers in New York.
+You’re probably thinking that there is nothing remarkable about this, but consider that their offices had been demolished 3 days earlier on 11th September.
+Barron's offices were next to the Twin Towers in New York.

 The managing editor at the time was Ed Finn, who commented: